FOREX-Dollar jumps on China growth fears, yen rebounds before BOJ meeting

 "Consensus for U.S. GDP growth this year is just barely above 3%, so that’s a huge, huge downgrade in terms of a growth target," said Nelson.

-The offshore yuan CNH=D3 was holding just below a 17-month low reached on Monday, after China's central bank eased banks' foreign exchange holding requirements in an effort to stem the currency's drop.
+The offshore yuan CNH=D3 held just below a 17-month low reached on Monday after China's central bank eased banks' foreign exchange holding requirements in an effort to stem the currency's drop.

 "There is a shift in sentiment and some concern in the market that officials are concerned about weakness and may take some measures," said Neil Jones, head of FX sales, Financial Institutions at Mizuho in London.